team2-organization/team2furniturestore/README.md

 ### 2. Create .env File

-- duplicate .env.example in backend folder and rename it to .env
+- rename the .env.example file in backend folder to .env

-### 3. Setup .env File with application credientials provided in the project document
+### 3. Setup .env file with application credientials provided in the project document

 ### 4. Run Backend